Appraise & sell your estate jewelry

 Your estate jewelry needs a repair that isn’t worth the hassle.

-Schedule your private appointment with one of our experts, or mail in your item through our free and secure shipping service.
+Schedule your private appointment with one of our expert jewelers, or sell from anywhere by mailing your item through our free and secure shipping service.

 A trusted expert will inspect your item’s condition and authenticity for an honest evaluation.

-You receive an unbeatable offer and receive payment via check immediately.
+You receive an unbeatable offer and get your payment immediately.
+While we do not offer cash payments, you’ll receive payment via check on the spot.

 We Pride Ourselves In Our Discretion, Honesty, & Transparency